rygo6/GTAvaCrypt/README.md

 2. Now on the AvaCryptV2Root component click the 'Write Keys' button.
 Ensure VRC is closed when you do this, as VRC might disallow writing to the file.
 This will actually read in and alter the saved 3.0 parameters from your VRChat folder to include the new key so you don't have to enter them in-game. <i>This also means if you "Reset Avatar" in game through the 3.0 menu, it will reset your keys and you will need to re-export them with the 'Write Keys' button!</i>
 3. This should provide ample error dialogues or console errors, so ensure no errors came up!.
 It should popup a success dialogue if it did it correctly.
 If there were issues make sure the 'Vrc Saved Params Path' actually points to your LocalAvatarData folder.
 4. You only need to run 'Write Keys' once on first setup, or when you change keys.

+*Ensure VRChat is closed when you write keys otherwise VRChat may just overwrite them immediately with zeroes! ~thanks Meru*

 #### Un-Obfuscating Poiyomi Material in Editor